Post-Judgment Asset Protection in Florida

 Converting Non-Exempt Assets After a Judgment

 Married couples can restructure individually held assets into tenants by the entireties ownership, which protects the assets from judgments against only one spouse.
 The transfer must be genuine and the account must be properly titled.
+Retitling from one spouse’s individual name to joint ownership after a judgment invites scrutiny, so the timing and documentation matter.

 Transfers That Courts Will Reverse

 Not every post-judgment asset movement is a protected conversion.
 Florida’s Uniform Voidable Transactions Act (Chapter 726) allows creditors to challenge transfers made with actual intent to hinder, delay, or defraud creditors.
 Courts evaluate intent using badges of fraud.
-Common badges include transferring assets to family members below fair value, making transfers shortly after a judgment, depleting assets to the point the debtor cannot pay, and concealing the transaction.
+Common badges include transferring assets to family members below fair value, making transfers shortly after a judgment, depleting assets until the debtor cannot pay, and concealing the transaction.

 The critical distinction: converting assets into exempt categories is generally permitted.
 Transferring assets to third parties or entities to place them beyond the creditor’s reach is subject to challenge.
 Moving $500,000 into a homestead is a conversion.
 Transferring $500,000 to a family member’s account is a transfer that a creditor can reverse.